This post may contain affiliate links. Please read our disclosure.

 This is not the bread with the lowest carb count but it has been a staple of mine for years.
 It has a mild almost nutty flavor and it toats and smells just like a whole grain muffin.

 It’s made completely out of sprouted grains without any flour so it has a lower glycemic index than regular bread (36 versus around 75 for most other breads).
-That means that it should give less of a blood sugar spike than regular bread as it gets converted into glucose in the bloodstream slower.
+That means that it should give less of a blood sugar spike than regular bread as it gets converted into glucose in the bloodstream more slowly.
 However, I often notice a relatively steep blood sugar impact when I eat this bread.

 The serving size is the only other thing that really bothers me about this bread, as a serving is only ½ a muffin.